barryclark/jekyll-now/_posts/2021-4-16-mongodb-objectId-migration.md

         }
     }
 ```
-This is were the problems started.
+This is where the problems started.
 I was getting strange errors regarding the Bson size limit, which did not help a lot to understand what the problem was.
 ```
 com.mongodb.MongoCommandException: Command failed with error 10334 (BSONObjectTooLarge): 'BSONObj size: 22881537 (0x15D2501) is invalid.
 Size must be between 0 and 16793600(16MB) First element: _id: ObjectId('607dadabe9099700b688d510')' on server localhost:27018.
 The full response is {"ok": 0.0, "errmsg": "BSONObj size: 22881537 (0x15D2501) is invalid.
 Size must be between 0 and 16793600(16MB) First element: _id: ObjectId('607dadabe9099700b688d510')", "code": 10334, "codeName": "BSONObjectTooLarge"}